Haiphong: Democratic Republic of Vietnam and the Vietnam War

 Following the defeat of Japan in World War II, Vietnamese nationalists agitated for independence against French return.
 French forces landed in Haiphong and encountered resistance which resulted in the deaths of three French soldiers.
 In retaliation, the French ships, among them the cruiser Suffren, shelled the city, setting it ablaze and precipitating the First Indochina War.
 French infantry forces under the command of Jean-Étienne Valluy entered the city, fighting house to house with the support of armored units and airplanes.

 Late in the Vietnam War, Haiphong was subjected to heavy bombing by US Navy and Air Force strike aircraft because it was North Vietnam's only major port.
 U.S. Admiral Thomas H. Moorer ordered the mining of Haiphong harbor on 8 May 1972, effectively sealing the port.
 Until it was lifted, the mining caused no casualty.
 Despite being targeted, the physical structure of the city was mostly unaffected by the war as the US had a self-imposed prohibition zone for the city.
 After the war, the city recovered its role as a significant industrial center.

+21st century

+On 20 February 2025 the Vietnamese parliament approved an $8 billion railroad investment to upgrade under Xi Jinping's Belt and road initiative the old French-built Kunming–Haiphong railway, which serves the Chinese border city Hekou Yao, Lao Cai, Hanoi and Haiphong.

+On 12 June 2025, the National Assembly issued Resolution No. 202/2025/QH15 on the arrangement of provincial-level administrative units (the resolution took effect on June 12, 2025).
+Accordingly, Hải Dương Province was merged into Hai Phong City.